Quiet Days in Clichy (novel): Writing and publication

 The thin volume was initially written in New York shortly after Miller's return from Paris in 1940, and revised in Big Sur in 1956, while he was working on Nexus.
 The book was first published in France by Olympia Press in 1956.
 Following Miller's victory in the obscenity trial for Tropic of Cancer, Quiet Days in Clichy was finally published in the United States by Grove Press in 1965.

 Adaptations

 The novella has twice been made into a feature film.
 The 1970 version was a Danish production, written and directed by Jens Jørgen Thorsen, and featuring a soundtrack by Country Joe McDonald.

-The second film, Quiet Days in Clichy (1990 film), mostly in English with some bits of French, was released in 1990.
+The second film, Quiet Days in Clichy, mostly in English with some bits of French, was released in 1990.
 It was directed by Claude Chabrol and starred Andrew McCarthy as Miller.
 McCarthy was 26 years old when he played Miller, who is in his early 40s in the book.
 Chabrol deemed the film a not-too-faithful rendering of the novella.

 In an HBO anthology series based on American literature, Women & Men 2: In Love There Are No Rules (1991), one of the shorts is “Mara,” based on the second half of Quiet Days in Clichy.
 The 30-minute film was directed by Mike Figgis.
 It stars Scott Glenn as Miller and Juliette Binoche as Mara.